Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 How to Improve Performance (FPS) on a Weak PC?

-If you want to build a budget gaming PC, perhaps with an iGPU no dedicated graphics card, then there are several tweaks that you can perform.
+If you want to build a budget gaming PC, perhaps with an iGPU and no dedicated graphics card, then there are several tweaks that you can perform.

 Change the Resolution (High Impact)